-6. Nutrition (Breakfast//Lunch/Snack)
+Nutrition (Breakfast//Lunch/Snack)

-- a.
-All meals and snacks are prepared and served according to CACFP (Child and Adult Care Food Program) standards.
-Exceptions to these standards will be allowed for allergies, medical conditions or religion. - b.
+All meals and snacks are prepared according to Nutrition Services guidelines to meet the standards set forth by the USDA.
+Exceptions to these standards will be allowed for allergies, medical conditions or religion.

 Before School Adventuretime will take students to breakfast at the parent's request.
-The district's Food Services Program provides breakfast.
-Parents/ Students will pay Nutrition Services for breakfast. - c.
-Preschool Lunch/Snack The district's Food Service Program provides lunch.
-Parents/ Students will pay Nutrition Services for lunch. - d.
-After School Snack Adventuretime serves a nutritious snack along with water or milk after school. - e.
-All Day Programming Lunch/Snack Adventuretime serves a morning and afternoon snack along with water and milk.
-Parents must send a lunch and drink for lunch unless indicated on the enrollment information for that day. - f.
-Any foods brought from home must meet the nutritional requirements set by the USDA child and Adult Food Program. - g.
+The District's Nutrition Services Program provides breakfast.
+Parents/ Students will pay Nutrition Services for breakfast.

+Preschool Lunch/Snack - The District's Nutrition Service Program provides lunch.
+Parents/ Students will pay Nutrition Services for lunch.

+After School Snack - Adventuretime serves a nutritious snack along with water or milk after school.

+All Day Programming Lunch/Snack -Adventuretime serves a morning and afternoon snack along with water and milk.
+Parents must send a lunch and drink for lunch unless indicated on the enrollment information for that day.

+Any foods brought from home must meet the nutritional requirements set by the USDA child and Adult Food Program.

 Snack menus will be posted on the program website and on the Adventuretime bulletin board at each location.

-h.
 Lunchroom Procedures

-i.
-All students and staff will wash their hands with soap and water when arriving at school, after using the restroom, before and after eating and/or handling food.
-Children who consume cold lunch will be required to wash their hands before they go to the playground or back to their classrooms.
+- All students and staff will wash their hands with soap and water when arriving at school, after using the restroom, before and after eating and/or handling food.
+Children who consume cold lunch will be required to wash their hands before they go to the playground or back to their classrooms. - The school will also promote a "No Food Trading" and "No Utensil Sharing" policy. - Lunchroom tables will be cleaned after each lunch shift.